DroopyTersen/refinerdb/packages/refinerdb/README.md

 To query, create a `filter` object, where each each property on the object maps to a registered Index key.

-In this example the are looking for movies where:
+In the following example, we are looking for movies where:

 - `genre` is "Action" or "Comedy"
-- `title` includes the text "day"
+- `title` includes "day"
 - `score` is greater or equal to 6

 ```javascript